thoth-tech/documentation/docs/DreamBig/Documentation & QA/2023_T1_API/DreamBig Markdown Avatar_torsos_api.rb.md

 **Code does not perform validation currently, or anything relatively complex.**

-**The avatar service is partially implemented in the frontend with a created service, but no data is being sent to the backend.This file is linked to [avatar.service.ts](https://github.com/thoth-tech/dream-big/blob/d72249d788068c71962e5a760ab1e15caef50ce5/dream-big-ui/src/app/services/avatar.service.ts#L16)**
+**The avatar service is partially implemented in the frontend with a created service, but no data is being sent to the backend.
+This file is linked to [avatar.service.ts](https://github.com/thoth-tech/dream-big/blob/d72249d788068c71962e5a760ab1e15caef50ce5/dream-big-ui/src/app/services/avatar.service.ts#L16)**

 Future updates could include: